Richard Toll: Population and demography

 The latest estimate of the population available at the mayors office with was from 2005 which was at 46,547, however more recent estimates have put it around 90,000.

 The latest gender, and age breakdown the mayors office had was from 2006, which stated 77.79% of inhabitants were between the ages of 0 and 34, 20.71% were between the ages of 35 and 74, and 1.19% were over the age of 75.
 Women constituted 52.01% of the population, and men 47.99%.

 Neighbourhoods

 Richard Toll currently comprises 12 neighbourhoods: Ndiao, Ndiangue, Richard Toll Escale, Campement et Nourou, Thiabakh, Ndombo Al'Arabi, Khouma Gallo Malick, Gae II, Khouma Yakh Sabar, and Khouma Mbodiène/Khouma Thiarène.

+Transportation

+The town is served by Richard Toll Airport.

 Economic activities

 The main economic activities in Richard Toll are agriculture, fishing, animal husbandry, and commerce.
 Less popular economic activities are transportation, tourism, and artisanal goods.
 Richard Toll is most known for its sugar refinery, which is French-owned and exports sugar to most of Senegal.